 - The chance to mentor undergraduates in directing, dramaturgy, and artistic management

 - Visit the University of Illinois at Urbana-Champaign Library

 - Outstanding Rare Book and Manuscripts Collection in Theatre

-- Armory Free Theatre is a blackbox performance space used by students and faculty to create and present cutting-edge work
+- The Armory Free Theatre–a blackbox performance space used by students and faculty to create and present cutting-edge work

 While interviews are not required, we strongly recommend prospective students visit the Illinois campus to meet with faculty and students.
-To arrange an interview or for further information, contact the Director of Graduate Studies, Valleri Robinson at email@example.com
+To arrange an interview or for further information, contact the Director of Graduate Studies, Katherine Syer at firstname.lastname@example.org.

 Anyone interested in applying should obtain an Application for Admission to the Graduate College.
 The application process can be found at http://www.grad.illinois.edu/admissions/apply

 Applicants are required to complete this form, pay a processing fee, and supply the following material:

 - Transcripts of all previous college work.